Download the fact sheet:

 Redundancy and unfair dismissal

-- the employer no longer required the person’s job to be done by anyone because of changes in the operational requirements of the employer’s enterprise
+- the person’s job doesn't need to be done by anyone

-- there was no reasonable opportunity for the person to be redeployed within the employer’s enterprise or the enterprise of an associated entity of the employer.
+- there was no reasonable opportunity for the person to be redeployed within the employer’s business or an associated business.

 Back to top